Portrait by Mostafa Ahmed.

 “I am attracted to regions of the world where people know that their lives hang by a very slender thread”, Barthélemy declares.
 “Everything worthwhile follows from this: trust in fate, belief in friendship, an instinct for kindness and the appreciation of beauty.
 I try to embed this lesson in everything I make”.

-taken by Yann Deret.
+Portrait by Yann Deret.